Log file monitoring with the ELK stack

 The Elastic Stack or ELK (Elasticsearch, Logstash, Kibana) is an industry standard forensic toolchain that helps you consolidate logs from all your different systems and analyze the data for application and infrastructure monitoring, and faster troubleshooting.

-This topic will walk you through configuring the Elastic Stack with Deploy.
-You can also use forensic data to determine usage, peak load patterns, or zero down on the root cause for outages.
+This topic describes the the Elastic Stack configuration with Deploy.
+You can also use forensic data to determine usage, peak load patterns, or determine the root cause for outages.

 - Enable logback logstash communication